Best Games Like S.T.A.L.K.E.R.

 Table of ContentsShow

-When the original Metro 2033 launched in 2010, S.T.A.L.K.E.R. fans flocked to it, as it had a lot in common with the S.T.A.L.K.E.R. games, but it also has its fair share of distinctions too.
+When the original Metro 2033 launched in 2010, S.T.A.L.K.E.R. fans flocked to it, as it had a lot in common with the S.T.A.L.K.E.R. games, but it also has its reasonable share of distinctions too.

 More importantly, the level design is much more linear than the extensive open levels of the S.T.A.L.K.E.R. games.